jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/3-visualize-location-data/README.md

     The ready event creates an Azure Maps data source - a container that contains GeoJSON data that will be populated later.
 This data source is then used to create a bubble layer - that is a set of circles on the map centered over each point in the GeoJSON.

-1. Add the `loadJSON` function to your script block, below the `init` function:
+1. Add the `loadJSON` function to your script block in 'index.html' file, below the `init` function:

     ```javascript
     var map, features;